CSBM-Lab/SPROTify/README.md

 #### 2. Manual mode

 Train and build models based on user-defined training and test sets.
-Training and model building can also be done in a single step.
+Training and model building can be executed in a single, streamlined step.
 All the functionalities available in **auto mode** can also be executed in **manual mode**.
-Users only need to provide the separate training and test dataset files and set the `--mode` to `manual`.
+Users simply need to provide separate files for the training and test datasets, and set the `--mode` to `manual`.

 ```bash
 python3 scripts/train_lightgbm.py --mode manual \